s-tuti/E-Adhyan.github.io/README.md

 - *Collaboration with Universities:*
   - Partners with universities to promote the program as a community service opportunity.
-  - Offers internship opportunities and encourages research aligned with the project.
+  - Offers internship opportunities and encourages research that is aligned with the project.

 - *Entrepreneurial Ecosystem Integration:*
   - Integrates a business-friendly component with partnerships for real-world projects and internships.